What is Botulism in Dogs and What Should I Look Out For?

 “In addition to this, aspiration pneumonia is a common sequelae, especially in a large recumbent patient,” adds Dr. Kornberg.

-How is Botulism Diagnosed in Dogs?
+How is Botulism in Dogs Diagnosed?

 Current tests are neither timely nor accurate enough.
 Therefore, diagnosis is based largely on history, clinical signs, and exclusion of other illnesses.